mrbovinejony/handmade-hero-in-odin/README.md

 After I finish the days in the handmade hero notes I'll start working on the videos, progress will definitely be slower though.

-skipping 12 since i hate the sound stuff
+skipping all audio stuff until i get the motivation to work through the xaudio2 docs and try to match the HH projects